CellMigrationLab/Plot-Stats/README.md

 - **Cohen's d Calculation**: Enables the computation of Cohen's d value, offering a quantitative measure of the effect size between groups and highlighting the significance of observed differences.

 - **Randomization Test Based on Cohen's d**: Implements a non-parametric randomization test using Cohen's d, suitable for datasets that may not meet the strict assumptions required for traditional parametric tests.
+More info on randomization [tests here](https://thenode.biologists.com/user-friendly-p-values/research/).

 - **Statistical Summaries Export**: Automatically generates and exports comprehensive statistical summaries, providing a snapshot of crucial metrics throughout the dataset.